Deepshift/DeepCreamPy/README.md

 * [FAQ](docs/FAQ.md)

 ## To do
-- Resolve all Tensorflow compatibility problems
-- Finish the user interface
-- Add error log
+- Moving to PyTorch or newer versions of Tensorflow
+- Improving UI
+- Error logging

 ## Contributions
+We're open for contributions as long as your contribution complies with [GNU Affero General Public License v3.0](LICENSE.md) and be advised of GitHub [inbound=outbound](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license) rule.

-If you want to make a pull request to DeepCreamPy, you must first sign our [Contributor License Agreement](https://github.com/deeppomf/contributing/blob/master/sign-cla.md#sign-the-cla) (the "CLA").
-Then I can accept your pull requests.
+For contributions you used to sign [Contributor License Agreement](https://github.com/deeppomf/contributing/blob/master/sign-cla.md#sign-the-cla) (the "CLA") but it's no longer the case for now.

-Special thanks to ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, harjitmoe, itsVale, StartleStars, and SoftArmpit for their contributions!
+This project was initially created by deeppomf and all credit goes to them.
+Special thanks to ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, harjitmoe, itsVale, StartleStars, SoftArmpit and everyone else for their contributions!

 ## License
 Source code and official releases/binaries are distributed under the [GNU Affero General Public License v3.0](LICENSE.md).